Archoleat/.github/profile/README.md

 ## About Us

-We strive to create a convenient ecosystem of tools for quick and easy development, with our developments you will forget about routine.
+We strive to create a convenient ecosystem of tools for quick and easy development that help you forget about the routine.

-We also offer a large selection of tools that are suitable for many tasks, if you want your team to have a single style of project management and code style, then our tools will help you quickly implement new standards!
+We also offer a large selection of tools that fit many tasks.
+If you want your team to have a unified project management style and code style, our tools will help you implement new standards quickly!

-### You decide what your environment will be like!
+## You decide what your environment will be like!

-Our tools work autonomously and do not depend on each other, so you can assemble your own unique config suitable specifically for your project.
+Our tools work autonomously and do not depend on each other, so you can build your own unique config that suits your project.

-### What problems do these tools solve?
+## What problems do these tools solve?

-Our tools solve a wide range of problems from trivial font conversion and full integration with Git, GitHub and Conventional Commit to a fully autonomous CI/CD pipeline.
+Our tools solve a wide range of problems, from trivial font conversion and full integration with Git, GitHub and Conventional Commit to a fully standalone CI/CD pipeline.

+**Additional information:**

+-   Technical Support: We offer 24/7 technical support to help you resolve any issues you may have while using our tools.

+-   Documentation: Each project comes with detailed documentation to help you quickly learn its capabilities.

+-   New standards and best practices: We build on new standards and best practices to make our tools as efficient and secure as possible.